Disclosure Documentation

 Documentation of disclosure should be completed by the person who leads the disclosure conversation (e.g., nurses, physicians, allied health, managers, leaders, or other clinicians).
 Other disclosure leads without the necessary documentation access should ensure that an enabled member of the disclosure team is assigned to document discussion(s).

 Disclosure documentation can be inserted into a progress note using a SmartLink (".DISCLOSUREHARM").
-A disclosure document can be quickly generated from any Letter Forms link under the category of "Chart Access".
+A disclosure record can be quickly generated from any Letter Forms workflow (described above).

 Reporting Adverse Events